Communes of the Pyrénées-Orientales department

 The Pyrénées-Orientales department is composed of 226 communes.
-It covers about 78 per cent of its land area of the department.

-Most of the territory (except for the district of Fenolheda) formed part of the Principality of Catalonia until 1659, and Catalan is still spoken (in addition to French) by a significant minority of the population.
+Most of the territory (except for the district of Fenolheda) formed a part of the Principality of Catalonia until 1659, and Catalan is still spoken (in addition to French) by a significant minority of the population.
 The Catalan names of communes are taken from the Enciclopèdia catalana and are intended for comparison with the official French names: they do not indicate the current or former linguistic status of the commune.

 List of intercommunalities

-The communes cooperate in the following intercommunalities (as of 2020):
+The communes cooperate in the following intercommunalities (as of 2025):